ruiyun-xu/ruiyun-xu.github.io/_pages/research.md

 * Ruiyun Xu, Hailiang Chen, J. Leon Zhao.
 2023.
 SocioLink: Leveraging Relational Information in Knowledge Graphs for Startup Recommendations. *Journal of Management Information Systems*, 40(2), 655-682.
 [Link to Paper](https://www.tandfonline.com/doi/full/10.1080/07421222.2023.2196771)

 ## Working Papers
 * Paradigm Shift in Search: How Does Generative Artificial Intelligence Reshape Search Performance and Behavior?
-Under Review
+Under Revision
 * Text, but Beyond Text: Exploring the Added Predictive Value of LLM-Augmented Semantics for Crowdfunding Outcomes.
-Under Review
+Under Revision
 * Hiding the Bad?
 An Empirical Analysis of Negative Dynamic Information Disclosure on Investment Decisions in Crowdfunding.
 Under Review
 * Uncovering Interorganizational Relationships in Social Proximity Measurement: A Graph Embedding Approach.
 Ready for Journal Submission
 * Perceived Helpfulness and Human–AI Differences in Online Psychological Counseling: Evidence from LLM Analysis and Controlled Experiments.
 Ready for Journal Submission